FZJ-IEK3-VSA/CuCoPy/README.md

 The CuCoPy package provides methods for exchanging currencies and adjusting monetary values for inflation until 1960 on a yearly basis.

 ## Features
-* adjust money for inflation (1960 - last calendar year)
+* Adjust money for inflation (1960 - last calendar year)
-* exchange currencies from 260+ countries
+* Exchange currencies from 60+ countries.
+* Data sources: Exchange rates (ER) and Consumer Price Index (CPI) from the [International Monetary Fund (IMF) API](https://fgeerolf.com/data/imf/api.html#ifs) and [IMF Data Explorer](https://data.imf.org/en/Data-Explorer?datasetUrn=IMF.STA:PPI(3.0.0))

+**Note on the Euro:** For countries using the Euro (EUR), CuCoPy assumes the harmonized inflation value for the Euro Area.

+**Missing countries:** If the ER or CPI of a country's currency is missing for your conversion, please contact the developers to request support.

 ## Installation

 ### Installation from conda-forge